-Metaphors for life abounded throughout the evening, which started out with staring at the ceiling of Primary Projects, which Jim Drain had painted with a foreboding message in the bumper... [more]
+Metaphors for life abounded throughout the evening, which started out wi... [more]

 Anastasia Samoylova does not go out into summer fields when she begins a new work of landscape photography.
 She goes online, haunting public domain photosites for images of picturesque landscapes: sunsets, waterfalls, forests, oceans, and flowers.
 Despite the seductive vistas each calendar image portrays, they are so common they become redundant.
-“I’m almost monumentalizing them in my installations,” Samoylova said during a recent (Skyped) studio visit, “otherwise they wou... [more]
+“I’m almost monumentalizing them in my installations,” Samoylova said during a recent (Skyped) studio visit, “otherwise they would just be th... [more]

 Olu Michael Odukoya is an art director, publisher, and curator who has founded two independent art magazines—Kilimanjaro, a large-format magazine which has produced monograph editions with artists like Roni Horn and Hans Josephsohn, and Modern Matter, a contemporary arts and culture biannual whose new issue is covered by Sarah Lucas.
 Here, Olu chooses his five favorite things at this year’s Art Basel Miami for the discerning ArtSlant reader.

-Via NY Observer, Hans Olbrist in Conversa... [more]
+Via NY Observer, Hans Olbrist in C... [more]

 Positions, one of Art Basel Miami Beach's nine sectors, was conceived as a platform for established gallerists to present to one major project by a single artist they represent.
 Visiting curators and collectors meanwhile lick their lips at the presumed cream of the crop, with the new talents of 16 global commercial art venues being introduced to the arena.
 What is involved in a gallery's decision making process as they select an artist from their roster?
 How will their artist stand out to the ferve... [more]